 Staff Perspectives

-Each month, Get Healthy San Mateo County staff offer their perspective on a public health issue featured in our monthly newsletters.
+The Health Policy & Planning staff at San Mateo County Health offer their perspective on public health issues featured in our newsletters.

 Meet the New Health Equity Community Health Planner, Nupoor Kulkarni!